web-animations/web-animations-js-legacy/README.md

 vary between.
 AnimationEffect objects also control whether the effect replaces or adds to the underlying value.

-There are three major kinds of effects: `KeyframeAnimationEffect`, `PathAnimationEffect`, and `CustomAnimationEffect`.
+There are three major kinds of effects: `KeyframeEffect`, `PathAnimationEffect`, and `CustomAnimationEffect`.

 #### Animating between keyframes

-A `KeyframeAnimationEffect` controls one or more properties/attributes by linearly interpolating values between specified keyframes.
+A `KeyframeEffect` controls one or more properties/attributes by linearly interpolating values between specified keyframes.
 KeyframeEffects are usually defined by specifying the keyframe offset and the property-value pair in a
 dictionary: